tc39/proposal-temporal/docs/plainmonthday.md

 **Parameters:**

-- `monthDayLike` (object): an object with some or all of the properties of a `Temporal.PlainMonthDay`.
+- `monthDayLike` (object): an object with some or all of the properties that are accepted by `Temporal.PlainMonthDay.from`.
 - `options` (optional object): An object with properties representing options for the operation.
   The following options are recognized:
   - `overflow` (string): How to deal with out-of-range values.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.

+Note that there are two ways to change the month: providing `monthCode` or providing both `month` and `year`.
+If only `month` is provided, then a `RangeError` will be thrown because `month` is ambiguous in some calendars without knowing the year.
+If `monthCode` is provided in addition to `month` and/or `year`, then the properties must not conflict or a `RangeError` will be thrown.

 **Returns:** a new `Temporal.PlainMonthDay` object.